Why Your Traditional Mileage Tracker Is Outdated and Costly

 Innovative alternatives to the traditional mileage log exist.
 The next generation of mileage log takes the form of applications that leverage GPS and map data to automatically track and report business mileage.
 Even better, a mileage log app can integrate with existing systems and software, including CRMs, to deliver accurate data while saving employees time they can devote to the business activities that form the core of their jobs.

-For a more in-depth examination of the problems with traditional mileage logs and to find out exactly how to use innovative solutions to cut costs, supply accurate data, streamline mileage reporting, and boost employee productivity and morale, read our white paper: “Unlocking the Hidden Value of Mileage Logs.”
+2. Our white paper “Unlocking the Hidden Value of Mileage Logs” provides a more in-depth examination of the problems with traditional mileage logs and to find out exactly how to use innovative solutions to cut costs, supply accurate data, streamline mileage reporting, and boost employee productivity and morale.